Team USA Tops Great Britain in 2023 World Baseball Classic Opener

-Team USA tops Great Britain in 2023 World Baseball Classic opener originally appeared on NBC Sports Chicago
+Team USA tops Great Britain in 2023 World Baseball Classic opener originally appeared on NBC Sports Philadelphia

 Team USA’s title defense journey in the 2023 World Baseball Classic swung to a hot start.